FedML-AI/FedML/iot/README.md

   * Click write
 * Insert SD card and power on your board.
-* Wait a few minutes to let the board boot and run `ssh username@raspberrypi.local` from your computer to login to your Raspberry Pi.
+* Wait a few minutes to let the board boot and run `ssh username@raspberrypi.local` from your host machine to log in to your Raspberry Pi.

 ## Jeston Nano Setup
 Reference: https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup